LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 ### ABOUT MISTAKES:

 Don't even expect the solutions be perfect, there are always mistakes.
+Especially in Chapter 3, where my mind was in a rush there.
 And, sometimes the problems are just open.
 Show your ideas and question them in 'issues' at any time!

 Let's roll'n out!